Marriott India Business Council Marks 11 Years of “Road to Give” Continuing the Legacy of Movement and Meaningful Change

 “Each year, Road to Give reminds us of the extraordinary power of collective purpose,” said Sanjay Gupta, Chairman, Marriott India Business Council.
 “As we commemorate the 11th year of this remarkable initiative, we celebrate not just the funds raised or the miles covered, but the spirit of unity and compassion our associates bring to their communities.
 Their efforts continue to strengthen Marriott’s legacy of care and commitment across the region.”

 Over the years, Road to Give has become a cornerstone of Marriott’s culture of giving.
-It encourages associates to be agents of change and advocates for wellness, inclusion, and empathy.
+Encouraging associates to be agents of change and advocates for wellness, inclusion, and empathy.
 Each edition reinforces the belief that true success lies in uplifting others and contributing to sustainable social progress.

-The event in Hyderabad was further distinguished by the participation of several leading hotels, emphasizing community and solidarity.
-Participating properties included Marriott Executive Apartments Hyderabad, Marriott Hyderabad, Courtyard by Marriott Hyderabad, Le Meridien Hyderabad, The Westin Hyderabad Hitec City, The Westin Hyderabad Mindspace, Sheraton Hyderabad Hotel, and Fairfield by Marriott Hyderabad Gachibowli.
-Their united presence showcased the city’s vibrant hospitality sector and Marriott’s dedication to giving back locally as well as regionally.

 As the Marriott India Business Council looks ahead to another impactful year, it extends heartfelt gratitude to all participants, partners, and supporters who contributed to making the 2025 edition a resounding success.
 Every stride taken and every rupee contributed brings us one step closer to a more compassionate and inclusive future, one where the spirit of giving truly moves us forward.